Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Conclusion

-In this paper, we propose \ours to solve the optimization problems where analytic constraints are unavailable.
-We propose to learn the unknown feasible space from data using a diffusion model and then reformulate the original problem as a sampling problem from the product of (i) the density of the data distribution learned by the diffusion model, and (ii) the Boltzmann density defined by the objective function.
-For effective sampling, we propose a two-stage framework which consists of a guided diffusion stage for warm-up and a Langevin dynamics stage for further correction.
-Theoretical analysis demonstrates that the guided diffusion provides better initialization for the later Langevin dynamics sampling.
-Our experiments have validated the effectiveness of \ours.
+In this paper, we propose \ours to solve optimization problems where analytic constraints are unavailable.
+We learn the unknown feasible space from data using a diffusion model and then reformulate the original problem as a sampling problem from the product of (i) the density of the data distribution learned by the diffusion model and (ii) the Boltzmann density defined by the objective function.
+For differentiable objectives, we propose a two-stage framework consisting of a guided diffusion stage for warm-up and a Langevin dynamics stage for further correction.
+For non-differentiable objectives, we propose an iterative importance sampling method with diffusion models.
+Our experiments validate the effectiveness of \ours.

-We discuss limitations and possible extensions of \ours. (i) \emph{Manifold preserving}.
-The guided diffusion may deviate from the manifold that the score network is trained, leading to error accumulations.
-One approach to mitigate this is to incorporate manifold constraints during the guided diffusion phase~\citep{chung2022improving, he2023manifold}. (ii) \emph{Ensuring hard constraints.} We can only satisfy soft constraints for the additional known constraints.
-However, one could directly constrain the diffusion space~\citep{Reflected,fishman2023diffusion, liu2023mirror}. (iii) \emph{Extension to derivative-free optimization.} Diffusion can also be utilized to tackle derivative-free optimization which does not require a surrogate model~\cite{engquist2024adaptive}.